tensorflow/tpu/models/official/mnasnet/README.md

 ### Using different MnasNet configurations

-The default MnasNet-A1/-B1 model has been carefully tested with the default flags but [`mnasnet_model.py`](mnasnet_model.py) offers a generic MnasNetBlock implementation.
+The default MnasNet models have been carefully tested with the default flags but [`mnasnet_model.py`](mnasnet_model.py) offers a generic MnasNetBlock implementation.
 Thus, user is able to define model configuration through the string annotation in [`mnasnet_models.py`](mnasnet_models.py) to define new